rust-lang-ru/book/rustbook-ru/nostarch/chapter03.md

 effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.
-For example, say our program asks a user to show how many spaces they want between some text by inputting space characters, and then we want to store that input as a number:
+For example, say our program asks a user to show how many spaces they want between some text by inputting space characters, and then we want to склад that input as a number:

 ```
     let spaces = "   ";